streamnative/function-mesh-website/docs/connectors/pulsar-io-monitoring.md

 ## Monitoring with Prometheus

 Prometheus is a monitoring and alerting system.
 It handles the multi-dimensional data.
-When you deploy Pulsar in a Kubernetes cluster, the monitoring is setup automatically.
+When you deploy Function Mesh in a Kubernetes cluster, the monitoring is setup automatically.

 All the Pulsar connector metrics are labelled with the following labels: